SUP Pup 101: How to Paddleboard with Your Dog

 The video's a good place to start, then keep reading for more resources that cover:

-- Gear you'll need to paddleboard with your dog
+- Water gear you'll need to paddleboard with your dog

 - Maria's 5 tips for your first day